Youth in Revolt

 Youth in Revolt: The Journals of Nick Twisp is a 1993 epistolary novel by C. D. Payne.
-The story is told in a picaresque fashion and makes heavy use of black humor and camp.
+The story is told in a picaresque fashion and makes heavy use of dark humor and camp.
 The book contains parts one through three of an eleven-part series (the three sequential parts were published as three separate books).

 Plot

 The book's main protagonist is Nicholas "Nick" Twisp, a 14-year-old boy of above-average intelligence from Oakland, California.
 Nick's life continues like a normal teenager's with his best friend Leroy, a.k.a.
 Lefty, and his divorced parents George and Estelle.
 His mother is dating a truck driver named Jerry, who sells a group of sailors a Chevy Nova that dies soon after the sailors get it.
 In response, the sailors go for revenge.
 After outsmarting them, Jerry strategically decides to take a vacation, so they all go to a religious mobile home camp in the resort town of Clearlake.

 It is there that Nick meets Sheridan "Sheeni" Saunders and his life is turned completely upside down.
 Through plots to get Sheeni closer to him he ends up with several crimes on his hands (including arson, grand theft auto, and foul play) and is forced to run from the police.
 Nick tricks everyone into thinking he went to India, thereby escaping the police.
 Nick hides out with his sister Joanie and returns with help from his friend in Ukiah, Frank "Fuzzy" DeFalco.
 He dresses in Fuzzy's late grandmother's clothes, adopting the name Carlotta and a conservative disposition.
-As Nick does so, he befriends Sheeni and several other people who Nick knew before.
+As Nick does so, he befriends Sheeni and several other people whom Nick knew before.
 While spending the night with Sheeni on Christmas Eve, she reveals to him that she knew from the beginning it was him, not Carlotta.
 Nick then gets "the best Christmas present a youth could receive," starting a secret relationship with Sheeni.

 Nick inherits a fortune when an elderly neighbor of Joanie takes a liking to him and decides to put him in her will.
 When Joanie's neighbor died, Nick is briefly left half a million dollars richer, until his mother's boyfriend, a somewhat corrupt police officer, seizes the money.
 Faced with homelessness from the loss of the house he had been squatting in, Nick becomes rich beyond belief when an idea of his, a wart watch, makes it big.